Cricket-Gritty South Africa stay in the fight versus India | Sports-Games

 South Africa captain Dean Elgar scored an unbeaten 52 against India as the hosts showed a dogged determination to stay in the fight on a spicy wicket and closed the fourth day on 94 for four in the first test at Centurion Park on Wednesday.

+"If we can carry on doing that tomorrow, I think we will create lot of opportunities ...
+We need to keep hitting those lengths consistently."
+South Africa lost Aiden Markram (one), Keegan Petersen (17), nightwatchman Keshav Maharaj (eight) and Rassie van der Dussen, who got 11 from 65 balls before being bowled by Jasprit Bumrah (2-22) with a superb in-swinger while not offering a shot.

 The highest fourth innings score to win at Centurion Park is 251 for eight by England in 2000, an infamous test where both teams agreed to forfeit an innings after rain to force a result.
-The next best successful chase is 226 for four by South Africa against Pakistan in 1998.
+"We have to show belief," South Africa fast bowler Kagiso Rabada said.
+"We will strategise overnight and work out how we want to approach this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)